-EZM 12 has won an award in the Red Dot Award: Product Design 2019.
+EZM 12 has won the Red Dot Product Design Award 2019.

-The mission timer EZM 12 – designed for the air rescue service received the Red Dot, which the renowned jury only awards to products that feature an outstanding design.
+The mission timer EZM 12 – designed for the air rescue service received the Red Dot Product Design Award 2019.
+The renowned jury awards this prize only to products that have an outstanding design.

-For the first time, Sinn Spezialuhren has nominated a watch for the Red Dot Award.
-The award received is a confirmation of the correctness of the principles that SINN follows when developing the mission timers.
+SINN has submitted its watch for the first time.
+The award received is a confirmation of the accuracy of the principles that SINN uses in developing its mission timers.

 Twenty years of Frankfurt Financial District Watches

 On 2 September 1999, Lothar Schmidt presented a unique timepiece at the Museum für Vor- und Frühgeschichte in Frankfurt: the Frankfurt Financial District Watch 6000.
 This watch would be the first in a line of traditional watches that have formed an integral part of our watch collection for 20 years.
 At the same time, the first-ever lettering to appear on the dial – ‘Frankfurt am Main’ – demonstrates our connection to the city in which our company has been based since 1961.